Our Team

 Board of Directors

-• Gretchen Brown
+• Gretchen Brown, Board Chair

 Gretchen Brown is a Clinical Social Worker and Clinical Addiction Specialist in private practice in Asheville.
 She holds a Bachelors in Elementary Education from Warren Wilson College and a Masters in Social Work from the University of North Carolina at Chapel Hill.
 Prior to starting her own psychotherapy practice, Gretchen has worked as a hospital, school and community based social worker with youth, families and adults.
 Gretchen has lived in Asheville for over 20 years and feels a deep connection to the people and land of Western North Carolina.
 Gretchen is dedicated to serving the members of the Asheville community and believes that healthy, accessible food is a fundamental right of every person.

-• Aaron Grier, Board Chair
+• Aaron Grier, Founder

 Aaron and his wife Anne Grier own & run Gaining Ground Farm, a 70-acre organic family farm in Leicester, just outside Asheville.
 The farm grows food for restaurants and sells through tailgate markets and a CSA program.
 They grow vegetables with the health of the environment & consumer in mind and have been doing so for over 20 years.
 They love what they do.